-The intent of the Plan is to designated lands used for active and passive recreational needs of Norris Arm residents and visitors.
+The intent of the Plan is to designated lands used for active and passive recreational needs of Robert's Arm residents and visitors.

-Permitted uses include parklands, conservation, sports fields and playgrounds, linear trail systems and pathways to serve pedestrians, bicyclists and cross-country skiers are permitted.
-Recreational facilities permitted shall include two types: indoor and organized facilities (e.g., social clubs, boy and girls club, recreation centre) and outdoor facilities (e.g., sports fields, open concert/stage areas, and picnic/camping parks).
-Other uses may be permitted include office in association with a permitted use, amusement (such as youth centre) and personal service (gym).
+Permitted uses include parklands, sports fields and playgrounds, linear trail systems and pathways to serve pedestrians, bicyclists and cross-country skiers are permitted.
+Permitted recreational facilities shall include indoor and organized facilities with such uses as social clubs, boy and girls club, recreation centre and outdoor facilities such as sports fields, open concert/stage areas, and picnic/camping parks.
+Other permitted uses may include office in association with a permitted use, amusement, such as youth centre, and personal service such as a gymnasium.